What is a Neural Network?

 A neural network is not a rigid system programmed with fixed rules but learns how to solve tasks through data examples.
 The process of "teaching" a neural network is called training.

 During training, the network is provided with a large amount of input data and (usually) corresponding desired output information so it can adjust its internal parameters.
-The neural network uses the difference between its predicted results and the expected actual results to adjust weights (parameters) inside, improving its performance.

-In other words, after each prediction, the network compares the prediction with the correct answer and adjusts the connection weights to improve accuracy for the next prediction.
+After each prediction, the network compares the prediction with the correct answer and adjusts the connection weights to improve accuracy for the next prediction.

 Based on this error, the network updates weights—strengthening connections that led to correct predictions and weakening those that led to errors.
 This process repeats thousands or millions of times until the neural network converges to a state where the prediction error is within an acceptable range.